 Chat opens up more opportunities for real-time conversations and adds a much-needed personal touch that can sometimes be lost in an email thread.
 While chat applications like Intercom or FreshChat can be really helpful for customer support and frequently asked questions, the real value is in a human-to-human connection.
 The sooner you can connect the better.

 Tip: Consider inviting your existing VIP clients into private channels within your company’s direct messaging tool (Slack, Microsoft Teams, etc.) You’ll feel more accessible to your clients and you’ll have more opportunity for trust-building exchanges without competing for space in the inbox.
 You’ll also be able to be more responsive to your contacts when their emails aren’t getting lost in your inbox either.

 The power of voice.
 In the age of digital everything, the sound of someone’s voice adds warmth and tone to a conversation that would otherwise require scores of emojis.
 There are times when text just won’t do the job, and a quick phone call via VoIP can save precious time.
 Adding this rich layer of real-time communication can quickly cut out the guess work.

 Tip: Schedules are busier than ever, so an unexpected phone call can be a real interruption to productivity.
-Use an app like Calendly to agree on a convenient time to talk and automatically generate a cloud-based calendar invite.
+Use an app like Calendly or one of its alternatives to agree on a convenient time to talk and automatically generate a cloud-based calendar invite.